shabin5785/docker-learnings/Readme_2.md

 - an image can have many tags, and if we are to download them again, they can be served from cache,if we already have a image with that tag in system.

+- we can retag existing docker images. use "docker image tag "for this

+- by deafult tag name is given is latest.
+But latest not always means latest.
+Its just a tag, even though orgs take care to maintain it liek that

+- use "docker image push" to push images to repo.
+To push images. we need to login first.
+Push then takes the image and puts it under our registry in repo.